 Code promotion is essential to the success of the Code as it informs consumers of their enhanced protection.
 Home builders are required to display the Code logo in their site sales offices and on their sales brochures.
-As many developers are moving to online interactions with their customers, they are being encouraged to display details of the Code on their websites.
+As many developers have moved to on-line interactions with their customers, they are encouraged to display details of the Code on their websites, this will become a requirement under the new version of the Code.

 Home builders are provided with the Code logo in a variety of formats (free to download from website), along with the branding guidelines.
 They are also able to obtain, free of charge, window clings to use in their site sales offices.

-The promotion of the Code is audited both in the desk-top self-assessment audits and during site visits.
+The promotion of the Code is audited both in the desktop self-assessment audits and during site visits.